Minor League Preview – Low-A Peoria Chiefs and High-A Daytona Cubs

 Good Morning to everyone at the CCO!
 This is the second of a three part installment previewing the 2012 minor league season.

 Like in last week’s report about the Boise Hawks, another team that will benefit from great seasons by the DSL Cubs, AZL Cubs, and Boise will be the Peoria Chiefs, as some of their talent will filter up to them.
 The defending Florida State League Champion Daytona Cubs continue to look strong with plenty of returning players augmented by some top-ten prospects.
-Please Note: previews are based on current roster assignments and anticipated Spring Training success.
-All assignments, both as to position and level, are subject to change pending the completion of Spring Training.

 Low Class-A – Peoria Chiefs